Japan Long-Stay Tourist Visa (Designated Activities No.40)

 The requirements for foreigners to be eligible for this system are that they must enter Japan with a status of residence of ‘Temporary Visitor’, and that they must have a valid visa.
 The requirements for foreign nationals to be eligible for this system are that they must be from a country or region where Japan has visa exemption measures for those who wish to enter the country under the status of residence ‘Temporary Visitor’.
 The visa waiver measures for the Republic of the Federative Republic of Brazil are now in effect.

-- The total amount of savings of the couple combined must be at least 30 million yen (in Japanese yen).
+• The total amount of savings of the couple combined must be at least 30 million Japanese yen (approximately 200,000 U.S. dollars as of November 2025).

 (Note) Dependent children cannot be allowed to accompany.